 That’s it!
 Work your way through the the lines, one by one.

-The nest obvious step is to visualize.
+The next obvious step is to visualise.
 As an example, here’s an R script of how I went about it: